Tried using unsupported ARM64 / FARGATE_SPOT / ECS Exec in ECS Express Mode

 aarch64

-Even with ECS Express Mode, we were able to utilize ARM64, Fargate Spot, and ECS Exec through a two-stage deployment process.
+Even with ECS Express Mode, we were able to use ARM64, Fargate Spot, and ECS Exec through a two-stage deployment process.
+In the initial stack, setting MinTaskCount: 0 prevented dummy image task launch, and changing to the necessary task count after ARM64 conversion proved to be a safe deployment pattern.

-However, as this procedure is not explicitly documented in official documentation at this time, it's possible that behavior may change with future updates, or issues such as interference from changes outside of IaC or drift may occur.
-We recommend limiting use to development and testing environments where you can take responsibility for the consequences.
+However, since this is a procedure not explicitly documented in the official documentation, behavior may change with future updates, and issues such as interference from changes outside IaC or drift may occur.
+We recommend limiting its use to development and testing environments where you can use it at your own risk.